 Many of our dogs have been through multiple homes in their short lives.
 Many have experienced abandonment in overcrowded, noisy shelters.
 Many have experienced hungry days and nights on the run, living in terror as they avoid traffic, and people chasing them on the streets.
 We want our dogs to go to the very best homes possible where they will live out their lives in safety and kindness.
 In order to help us find the very best homes for our dogs, we follow the process listed below.

-Submit an Application to Adopt (under Forms).
+Submit an Application to Adopt (linked at the end of this page).
 Then, please have patience -- we are an all-volunteer organization.
 We also have lives, jobs, dogs and families, too; not to mention procedures within our group to follow.
-We will get to you just as soon as possible -- usually within 2-3 days.
+We will get to you just as soon as possible -- usually within 2-5 days.

 Your application will be reviewed and you will receive a phone call from one of our volunteers.
 During the phone call we will learn more about what you are looking for in a companion for your family, and can answer any of your questions.
 This information will be shared with our Placement Director and kept on file.
 If we do not feel that a Sheltie would be the best breed of dog for you, we will let you know at that time.
 If we feel that a rescue dog would not be the best option for you, we will let you know that as well.